 “The Department will recommend that the President revise the Unified Campaign Plan to create the new U.S. Space Command by the end of 2018 and evaluate the need for any additional personnel, responsibilities and authorities.”

 Fans of the long-running television show Ancient Aliens may have been surprised to see that, among the mainstay personalities of the UFO world, the new season features John Podesta, former Chief of Staff to President Bill Clinton and Counselor to Barack Obama, as well as Hillary Clinton’s campaign chairman.
 Podesta has repeatedly advocated for disclosure, and he is not alone; Bill Clinton unsuccessfully tried to delve into the U.S. government’s UFO research in the 90s, while in 2016, Hillary made it a campaign promise to declassify files relating to Area 51 and UFOs.

 It certainly appears that space is the next frontier in the military and U.S. politics.
 Is the U.S. government finally starting to give the public the disclosure that many have hoped for since the iconic Roswell crash, or is this actually an attempt by the DoD to prime us for the imminent expansion of war beyond the confines of our planetary surface?
 Or could it be both?

-Stay tuned for an exclusive interview with UFO expert and former U.K. Ministry of Defense official, Nick Pope, in which Liberty Nation explores these issues and more.We value your comments!
-Please weigh in on our comment section below.
+Stay tuned for an exclusive interview with UFO expert and former U.K. Ministry of Defense official, Nick Pope, in which Liberty Nation explores these issues and more.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com